Charles Bronson: 1959–1968: Supporting roles in major projects to European breakthrough

 In 1965, Bronson acted in Guns of Diablo, a film derived from the television series The Travels of Jaimie McPheeters.
 Also that year, he acted in Ken Annakin's Battle of the Bulge.

 That year in television, in the 1965–1966 season, he guest-starred in an episode of The Legend of Jesse James.
 Bronson was cast as Velasquez, a demolitions expert, in the third-season episode, titled "Heritage", on ABC's WW II drama Combat!.

 In 1966, Bronson played a central character in Sydney Pollack's This Property Is Condemned, based on a Tennessee Williams's play.
 Elston Brooks of the Fort Worth Star-Telegram said "Bronson has never been better as the embittered boarder".

 Also that year, Bronson acted in Vincente Minnelli's The Sandpiper.

-In 1967, in Robert Aldrich's The Dirty Dozen, Bronson was part of an ensemble cast who played GI-prisoners trained for a suicide mission.
+In 1967, in Robert Aldrich's The Dirty Dozen, Bronson was part of an ensemble cast who played GI prisoners trained for a suicide mission.
 The Dirty Dozen was a massive commercial success.
-In its first five days in New York, the film grossed $103,849 from 2 theatres.
+In its first five days in New York, the film grossed $103,849 from two theaters.
 Produced on a budget of $5.4 million, it earned theatrical rentals of $7.5 million in its first five weeks from 1,152 bookings and 625 prints, one of the fastest-grossing films at the time.
 On review aggregator Rotten Tomatoes, the critics consensus reads, "Amoral on the surface and exuding testosterone, The Dirty Dozen utilizes combat and its staggering cast of likeable scoundrels to deliver raucous entertainment."
 It is 65th in AFI's 100 Years...100 Thrills.

 That year on television, he guest-starred as Ralph Schuyler, an undercover government agent, in the episode "The One That Got Away" on ABC's The Fugitive.